Frequently Asked Questions

 When you play in person, a resignation is usually is indicated by tipping your king

-on its side, and/or by extending your hand for a handshake.
+on its side, and/or by extending your arm for a handshake.

 PGN stands for Portable Game Notation.
 It is a method